karnaker/digitalocean_dev/README.md

 1. Add a copy of your local public key to the new user's ~/.ssh/authorized_keys file to log in successfully as the new user: `rsync --archive --chown=vikram:vikram ~/.ssh /home/vikram`
 1. Open up a new terminal session on your local machine, and use SSH with your new username: `ssh vikram@your_server_ip`.
 You should be logged in to the new user account without using a password.

-## III.
-Connect to Your Droplet with VS Code
+## 3. Connect to Your Droplet with VS Code

 ### Step 1 - Connect to a Droplet